Aaminanad/Polaroid-Booth/README.md

 bash
    npx http-server .
 Allow camera access when your browser prompts you.
-Click the capture button 📸 and watch your photo transform into a polaroid!
+Click the snap button 📸 and watch your photo transform into a polaroid!
-🎮 How to Use
+**How to Use**
 Open the app in your browser and grant camera permissions.
 Position yourself in the live preview window.
 Click the "Capture" / shutter button.